 Industrial and Organizational Psychology is a clearly identifiable sub-discipline of Psychology that has been in existence for over 100 years (nearly as long as Psychology itself).
 In addition to studying theory and empirical findings from the Organizational Psychology literature, this course draws upon research from a myriad of disciplines that also contribute to our understanding of human behaviour in organizations including: Sociology, Political Science, and Management.
+Furthermore, the limitations of the North American-centric basis for much of this knowledge are discussed with particular emphasis on findings from cross-cultural research in organizations.
 An active learning approach is used throughout the course with students being asked to draw upon their own experiences in organizations to better understand the theories and research presented.
 An extensive use of group discussion and interaction with the instructor is an integral part of the learning process in this course.